-- 1. A completed and signed Application for Admission. - A non-refundable application fee of \$40 (U.S. currency).
-The application fee is waived for alumni of St. Thomas University. - 3.
-Official college and/or university transcripts from the institution where the bachelor's degree was conferred.
-To utilize VA benefits, veterans are required to submit transcripts from each institution attended. - Two letters of recommendation or recommendation forms (letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions). - Admissions test scores, personal statements, and resume (not required for MAC). - Graduate applicants who have an undergraduate GPA of less than 3.0 or low scores on standardized tests may be required to take a writing skills course.
+- 1. A completed and signed Application for Admission. - Official college and/or university transcripts from the institution where the bachelor's degree was conferred.
+To utilize VA benefits, veterans are required to submit transcripts from each institution attended. - Graduate applicants who have an undergraduate GPA of less than 2.75 may be considered for admission with evidence of significant professional work experience.